Nmap for Pentester: Host Discovery

 And you will see that the ARP packets are not visible

-Note: Scanning Local Network with Nmap where nmap sends an ARP packet with every scan.
-If an external network is to be scanned; Nmap sends following request packets when –disable-arp-ping is used:
+Note: When you scan the Local Network with Nmap, Nmap sends an ARP packet with every scan.
+If you scan an external network, Nmap sends the following request packets when –disable-arp-ping is used:

 You can also make use of –send-ip option to get the same results as in the step above.